 Thermostat Temperature Offset Set Too High

-The thermostat temperature display seems to show that the current room temperature never reaches the set heating temperature, and yet the heat never turns on.
-In this case, the display offsets may be set too high.
-That is, the thermostat reads, and acts as if, the current indoor temperature is higher than it actually is.
-And when the t-stat thinks that the room is warmer than the set temperature, it will not turn the heat on.
+The thermostat temperature display seems to show that the current room temperature never reaches the set heating temperature.
+Yet the heat never turns on.
+So in this case, the display offsets may be too high.
+That is, the thermostat acts as if the current indoor temperature is higher than it really is.
+And when the t-stat thinks that the room is warmer, it will not turn the heat ON.

 - Let’s say that you set the thermostat to heat to 74 degrees.

 - Further, you have set your display temperature offset to +3 degrees.
 This makes your thermostat display a current temperature reading that is three degrees warmer than the environment actually is.
 In this case, when the current house temperature is 74 degrees, the thermostat would show 77 degrees.

 Now the thermostat calls for heat when the temperature it reads drops below 74 degrees.
 But a +3 degree offset means that the actual temp must fall to 3 degrees below 74 to get heat.
 So though you set the temp to 74, you won’t get heat until the actual room temp falls below 71.
 Now in apartment buildings, a room on the upper floors might easily hold at 71 degrees.
 So you may rarely or never feel the heat working if you set the thermostat to 74.